jiaxi0312/hello-word/README.md

 ## :five: Navigation: `~where` ##
 `~where` shortcut will search a place you type in.

-What's more, if you are a college student, you can use place abbrevation in your school for searching!
+If you are a college student, you can use place abbrevation in your school for searching!

+To use it, simply add the destination name or abbrevation you want to search to the shortcut.
 See example below.

 ### Usage: ###
 **The example below shows how to search the place with abbrevated name WAT (stands for Watson Hall).**